 Treasurer Loftis is Chairman of the State Board of Financial Institutions, Vice Chairman of the State Fiscal Accountability Authority, Vice Chairman of the South Carolina Education Authority and Vice Chairman of the South Carolina Tobacco Authority.
 He also serves on the executive board of the College Savings Plans Network and recently held leadership positions with the National Association of State Treasurers and the National Association of Unclaimed Property Administrators.

-Treasurer Loftis is a nationally recognized advocate for public pension reform, a cause he has championed since taking office.
+Treasurer Loftis is a nationally-recognized advocate for public pension reform, a cause he has championed since taking office.
 His leadership has been featured in numerous publications, including The Wall Street Journal, The New York Times, Bloomberg, Institutional Investor and Bond Buyer.
-He is a sought-after speaker and has presented to groups such as the Wall Street Journal Private Equity Conference, The SkyBridge Alternative (SALT) Conference and the World Pension Forum.
-In 2013, he was named “Friend of the Taxpayer” by the South Carolina Association of Taxpayers.
+He is also a sought-after speaker and has presented to groups such as the Wall Street Journal Private Equity Conference, The SkyBridge Alternative (SALT) Conference and the World Pension Forum.

 A native of Lexington County, he graduated from the University of South Carolina.
 Loftis is a successful small business owner as well as the founder and benefactor of The Saluda Charitable Foundation.